hohlraum/ScatPy/doc/source/userguide/targets_ug.rst

 .. image:: 3Dhelix.png

-It is possible to write your own custom class derived from :class:`FROM_FILE`.
+It is straightforward to write your own custom class derived from :class:`FROM_FILE`.
 The heart of such a class is a 3D grid representing possible dipole positions.
 The value at each grid point indicates the material (a 3-tuple for each point can be used for anisotropic compositions).
-The class must translate between the physical units used to define the object, and the dipole units used to define the grid.
+The class must translate between the physical units used to define the object and the dipole units used to define the grid.
 Here's a simple example that creates a class for building three crossing wires resembling toy `jacks <http://en.wikipedia.org/wiki/Jacks_(game)>`_::